ssha-org/ssha_web/content/conference.md

 <br />
 <i>Registration</i>

-SSHA requires that all session participants register for the annual meeting and be (or become) members of the SSHA.
+Registration fees include admittance to all paper sessions, as well as Thursday and Saturday receptions.
+All session participants must register for the conference and be (or become) a member of SSHA.

+**This year the SSHA is pleased to introduce a sliding scale of registration fees which reduces the cost of registration for contingent/adjunct/post docs/students and tenure track ASTPs.**

 If your membership is not current, you will not be able to register for the conference as a member.
 Please sign up for membership, or renew your membership prior to filling out the conference registration form.
 Membership information is below, following registration information.

-**To register for the 2022 conference, please go to:** <a href="https://indianauniv.ungerboeck.com/prod/emc00/register.aspx?OrgCode=10&EvtID=10985&AppCode=REG&CC=122080803651" target="_blank">SSHA 2022 Conference Registration</a>.
+**To register for the 2022 conference, please go to:** &emsp;<a href="https://indianauniv.ungerboeck.com/prod/emc00/register.aspx?OrgCode=10&EvtID=10985&AppCode=REG&CC=122080803651" target="_blank">SSHA 2022 Conference Registration</a>.

-Registration fee includes admittance to all paper sessions, as well as Thursday and Saturday receptions.
-All session participants must register for the conference and be (or become) a member of SSHA.
 <br />
 <i>Format</i>